Lower Your Bill: Learn to Negotiate with Dish, DIRECTV, AT&T, Verizon, and Xfinity (and Save Hundreds)

 – They’ll then likely come back with an even better offer.
 At this point you’ll want to consider accepting their offer or moving on to another company.

-– I am not a Comcast customer and have never personally negotiated with them but I have read more than once that you can negotiate with them via Online Chat.
+– I am not a Xfinity customer and have never personally negotiated with them but I have read more than once that you can negotiate with them via Online Chat.
 I would be very hesitant to try this as it has been my experience that live chat operators are not authorized to lower your bill.
 Whenever I have tried to do this with other companies they always end up giving me the direct phone number to the loyalty department.

 – Potential Savings: $30 x 12 = $360 per year